 The thing that fights the dark has acquired a new form.
 The gap between the word and the world is about to close.
 Tracing how — through which tools, on which substrate, with which institutional consequences — is the work the rest of the series will do.

-The compress / retrieve / activate framework synthesizes Hochberg’s Theory of Intelligences, Chollet’s On the Measure of Intelligence, Anderson’s ACT-R architecture, Collins and Loftus’s spreading activation theory, Deutsch’s The Beginning of Infinity, and Sterelny’s The Evolved Apprentice.
+The encode / retrieve / activate framework sits inside the broader frame Deutsch develops in The Beginning of Infinity, and synthesizes Hochberg’s Theory of Intelligences, Chollet’s On the Measure of Intelligence, Anderson’s ACT-R architecture, Collins and Loftus’s spreading activation theory, and Sterelny’s The Evolved Apprentice.
 For the foundations the argument leans on, see the Infinite Knowledge series: Two Types of Entropies and The Thing That Fights the Dark.